Twingamerdudes/GPT-4-Playground/README.md

 Here's a example of what I got it to do: [I got GPT-4 to make a tf2 story](https://steamcommunity.com/app/440/discussions/0/3820780544823274249)

 # Setup
-Download or clone the repo, then go into .env and add your OpenAI API Key to the API_KEY parameter.
+Download or clone the repo, then create a .env file and add API_KEY=(your openai api key) to it.

+Then in the console run the command `npm install`

 It's that simple!